Day Trip To Porto, Portugal – 15+ Things To Do

 Other things to do in Porto, Portugal

-If you have more time during your one day in Porto or wanna skip some places we recommended, here are some other ideas that we had on our list, but after a few hours of sightseeing, we just didnโ€™t have more energy and time for them.ย
+If you have more time and energy during your day in Porto or wanna skip some places we recommended, here are some other ideas of things to do in the city.

 World of Wine

 World of Wine (WOW) is an immersive and multisensory attraction located in Vila Nova de Gaia, that tells the story of the wine industry.
-Itโ€™s a cultural quarter with 7 themed museums, 12 restaurants & bars, and a wine school, housed in converted port warehouses on the banks of the Douro River.
-World of Wine was opened only in 2021 so itโ€™s a fairly new Porto attraction.
-To learn more about prices visit the World of Wine online ticket office and check out all the prices for various museum packs, experiences, and temporary exhibitions.
+It’s a cultural quarter with 7 themed museums, 12 restaurants & bars, and a wine school, housed in converted port warehouses on the banks of the Douro River.
+To check out the prices of various entrance packages visit the World of Wine website.

-Visit Foz do Douro
+Foz do Douro

-Climb Ponte da Arrรกbida
+Ponte da Arrábida

-Porto Old Town Ribeira District
+Exploring Porto Old Town - Ribeira District

-Things to do in Porto - admire Old Town
+Things to do in Porto - admire Old Town buildings

 How to get to Porto, Portugal?

-Where to park in Porto, Portugal?
+Where to park in Porto?

 There are a lot of paid parking lots in Porto.
 We left our car in Parque Ponte Luis I parking lot, in Vila Nova de Gaia.
-Itโ€™s located in a very convenient place and is fairly cheap.ย
+It’s located in a very convenient place and is fairly cheap.

-Airports near Porto, Portugalย
+Airports near Porto

-The closest airport to Porto is located inโ€ฆ Porto, about 15km away from Porto Old Town.
+The closest airport to Porto is located in… Porto, about 15km away from Porto Old Town.
 From the airport, you can get to Porto by metro, bus, taxi or private transport.
-To check the connections that interest you please visit rome2rio.com website.ย
+To check the connections that interest you visit rome2rio.com website.

 To Porto by bus

 You can easily get to Porto by bus.
-For example, the journey from Braga will take about 45min (โ‚ฌ3-13), from Ponte de Lima 1.5h (โ‚ฌ5-12), and 1.5h from Viana do Castelo (โ‚ฌ4-13).
+For example, the journey from Braga will take about 45min (€4-14), 1.5h from Ponte de Lima (€8-18), and 1h from Viana do Castelo (€5-12).
 To learn more about bus connections that interest you visit rome2rio.com website.

 To Porto by train

 From some places, you can also reach Porto by train.
 There are connections available from cities like Lisbon, Braga, Viana do Castelo or even Albufeira in the south.
-Here is a map of Portugal train connections.ย
+Here is a map of Portugal train connections

 To Porto by taxi

-From many places, it wonโ€™t be reasonable and even very expensive to use a taxi to get to Porto.
-But for sure itโ€™s an easy and great way to get to the city from the airport โ€“ the journey will take only about 15 minutes (โ‚ฌ12-15).
+From many places, it won’t be reasonable and even very expensive to use a taxi to get to Porto.
+But for sure it’s an easy and great way to get to the city from the airport – the journey will take only about 15 minutes (€12-15).

 How to get to Porto, Portugal?

-We think that there are many more interesting cities and towns in North Portugal, like Guimaraes, Viana do Castelo, Caminha, Ponte da Barca or Ponte de Lima.
+We think that there are many more interesting cities and towns in North Portugal, like Guimaraes, Viana do Castelo, Caminha, or Ponte de Lima.
 But should you skip Porto?
-We wonโ€™t tell you that โ€“ go and discover Porto yourself, form your opinion, and then let us know if you enjoyed it.ย
+We won’t tell you that – go and discover Porto yourself, form your opinion, and then let us know if you enjoyed it.

 Busy streets of Porto, Portugal